JakubFranek/Kapytal/docs/faq.md

 ### Why does Kapytal save data in a JSON format?

 I chose JSON because it is well-established, human-readable/editable and easy to work with.
 For example, if required, it seems easier to me to write a script for translating Kapytal JSON file to some other software's data format rather than working with a relational database.
 Admittedly, I have zero database experience, so I might be completely off the mark :(

+---

+### How long did it take to create Kapytal?

+According to my [ActivityWatch](https://activitywatch.net/), between November 30th 2022 (when the development started) and February 15th 2024 (today), I spent 735 hours in VS Code, Qt Creator, googling programming related topics and editing images or videos for Kapytal.
+This is about 1 hour and 40 minutes per day on average.
+Needless to say, I spent many more uncounted hours working on Kapytal in my mind!